Kuch Rang Pyar Ke Aise Bhi Actress Amita Udgata Aka Dadi Bua No More!

 Abha had worked with Amita in Rui Ka Bojh.
 The veteran actress' last rites will apparently be performed on Thursday (April 26.
 2018), as the family is waiting for her elder son's arrival.

-It has to be recalled that Amita's entry during marriage preperations on Kuch Rang Pyar Ke Aise Bhi had added spice to the show.
-She was seen making weird demands from Sonakshi's family.
+It has to be recalled that Amita's entry during marriage preparations on Kuch Rang Pyar Ke Aise Bhi had added spice to the show.
+She was seen making weird demands to Sonakshi's family.

 Apart from Sony TV's show, KRPKAB, the veteran actress is known for her works in shows like Mann Ke Awaaz Pratigya, Doli Armaanon Ki, Maharana Pratap and Baba Aiso Varr Dhundo.
-The actress had also featured in Bollywood films like Hasee Toh Phase and Sarabjit.
+The actress had also featured in Bollywood films like Hasee Toh Phasee and Sarabjit.

 Amita was also associated with Delhi Doordarshan from 1979 to 1990.